Hong Kong pro-democracy figures handed longer jail terms | DW | 28.05.2021

 Prominent Hong Kong pro-democracy activist and media tycoon Jimmy Lai was sentenced to 14 additional months in prison Friday for his role in organizing anti-government protests in 2019.

-Lai and at least eight other activists were charged with "incitement to take part in an unauthorized assembly."
+Lai and several other activists were charged with "incitement to take part in an unauthorized assembly."
 He is already sitting behind bars after pleading guilty to other charges involving protests, and will now serve a total of 20 months.

 The new sentence involves a pro-democracy protest in October 2019 on the 70th anniversary of the founding of communist China.